jg-you/dyvider/README.md

 **dyvider** is a small package implementing dynamic programming algorithms for exact linear clustering in networks.
 Its algorithms process networks whose nodes have positions in one dimension, and return their optimal partition.

-The theory and experiments exploring this code can be found in the paper [\"Fast and exact linear clustering of networks with dynamic programming\"](), by [Alice Patania](https://alpatania.github.io/), [Antoine Allard](https://antoineallard.github.io/) and [Jean-Gabriel Young](https://jg-you.github.io/).
+The theory and experiments exploring this code can be found in the paper [\"Exact and rapid linear clustering of networks with dynamic programming\"](https://arxiv.org/abs/2301.10403), by [Alice Patania](https://alpatania.github.io/), [Antoine Allard](https://antoineallard.github.io/) and [Jean-Gabriel Young](https://jg-you.github.io/).

 ![](repo_img.png)